-- 1 Navigate to the folder where you want to apply entry definition types to folders or entries that have already been created. - 2 Click Folder > Configure Views, URLs and Controls in the action toolbar. - 3 On the Folder Views, Entries and Workflows tab, in the Recursively apply section, select Change contained folders to inherit this folder's definitions, then select Change contained entries to be of the following entry type. - 4 In the drop-down list, select the entry type that you want to apply to all existing entries in the folder. - To add entry types to this drop-down list, select the entry types in the Default Entry Types section, then click Apply. - 5 Click Apply > Close.
+- 1 Navigate to the folder where you want to apply entry definition types to folders or entries that have already been created. - 2 Click the Configure icon next to the folder title, then click Configure Views, URLs and Controls. - 3 On the Folder Views, Entries and Workflows tab, in the Recursively apply section, select Change contained folders to inherit this folder's definitions, then select Change contained entries to be of the following entry type. - 4 In the drop-down list, select the entry type that you want to apply to all existing entries in the folder. - To add entry types to this drop-down list, select the entry types in the Default Entry Types section, then click Apply. - 5 Click Apply > Close.

-3.3 Enabling Folders to Receive Entries through E-Mail
+3.4 Enabling Folders to Receive Entries through Email

-Novell Vibe enables you to e-mail entries into folders.
+Vibe lets you email entries into folders.
 This is useful if you don't have access to the Vibe site and still want to create an entry.
 You can also send text messages into folders, so you can still capture thoughts and contribute to conversations when you don't have access to a computer or the Internet.

-To enable folders to receive entries via e-mail, complete the following sections:
+To enable folders to receive entries via email, see the following sections:

-- Section 3.3.1, "Enabling and Configuring the Inbound E-Mail Server," on page 29 - Section 3.3.2, "Enabling Incoming E-Mail for the Vibe Site," on page 29 - Section 3.3.3, "Enabling E-Mail Posting with a Simple URL," on page 30 - Section 3.3.4, "Defining Who Has Access to E-Mail Entries," on page 30
+- Section 3.4.1, "Enabling and Configuring the Inbound Email Server," on page 30 - Section 3.4.2, "Enabling Incoming Email for the Vibe Site," on page 30 - Section 3.4.3, "Enabling Email Posting with a Simple URL," on page 31 - Section 3.4.4, "Defining Who Has Access to Email Entries," on page 31

-3.3.1 Enabling and Configuring the Inbound E-Mail Server
+3.4.1 Enabling and Configuring the Inbound Email Server

-The Vibe administrator should have enabled and configured the inbound e-mail server during the Vibe installation, as described in "Enabling Inbound E-Mail" in the Novell Vibe 3.3 Installation Guide.
+The Vibe administrator should have enabled and configured the inbound email server during the Vibe installation, as described in "Planning to Enable Inbound Email" in the OpenText Vibe 4.0.8 Installation Guide.

-For information about enabling and configuring inbound e-mail after the Vibe installation, see "Reconfiguring the Vibe Site" in the Novell Vibe 3.3 Administration Guide.
+For information about enabling and configuring inbound email after the Vibe installation, see "Reconfiguring the Vibe Site" in the OpenText Vibe 4.0.8 Administration Guide.

-3.3.2 Enabling Incoming E-Mail for the Vibe Site
+3.4.2 Enabling Incoming Email for the Vibe Site

-For folders to be able to receive entries via e-mail, Vibe administrators need to enable the Vibe site to allow incoming e-mail.
+For folders to be able to receive entries via email, Vibe administrators need to enable the Vibe site to allow incoming email.

-For information on how to enable Vibe to allow incoming e-mail, see "Disabling/Enabling Inbound E-Mail Postings" in the Novell Vibe 3.3 Administration Guide.
+For information on how to enable Vibe to allow incoming email, see "Disabling/Enabling Inbound Email Postings" in the OpenText Vibe 4.0.8 Administration Guide.

-3.3.3 Enabling E-Mail Posting with a Simple URL
+3.4.3 Enabling Email Posting with a Simple URL

-When you define a simple URL for a folder, Vibe creates a URL that enables you to quickly navigate to the folder, and also creates a corresponding e-mail address that users of the folder can e-mail to.
+When you define a simple URL for a folder, Vibe creates a URL that lets you quickly navigate to the folder, and also creates a corresponding email address that users of the folder can email to.

-- 1 Navigate to the folder where you want to define the URL. - 2 Click Folder > Configure Views, URLs and Controls in the Action toolbar. - 3 Click the Simple URLs and E-mail Addresses tab. - 4 In the Define a simple URL for this folder or workspace section, specify the URL that you want to use to reference the folder. - 5 Click Add. - 6 Select Allow e-mail posts to this folder via the following addresses. - 7 Click Apply, then click Close.
+- 1 Navigate to the folder where you want to define the URL. - 2 Click the Configure icon next to the folder title, then click Configure Views, URLs and Controls. - 3 Click the Simple URLs and Email Addresses tab. - 4 In the Define a simple URL for this folder or workspace section, specify the URL that you want to use to reference the folder. - 5 Click Add. - 6 Select Allow email posts to this folder via the following addresses. - 7 Click Apply, then click Close.

-You can now make entries to the folder by e-mail or by text-messaging your entry to the e-mail address that you created, as described in "Adding Entries to a Folder Via E-Mail" in the Novell Vibe 3.3 User Guide.
+You can now make entries to the folder by email or by text-messaging your entry to the email address that you created, as described in "Adding Entries to a Folder Via Email" in the OpenText Vibe 4.0.8 User Guide.

-3.3.4 Defining Who Has Access to E-Mail Entries
+3.4.4 Defining Who Has Access to Email Entries

-By default, only users with rights to create entries in a particular folder can e-mail entries into that folder.
+By default, only users with rights to create entries in a particular folder can email entries into that folder.